DongyoungLim/eTHEOPOULA/README.md

-# e-THEO POULA with discontinuous updating
+#  Langevin dynamics based algorithm e-TH$\varepsilon$O POULA for stochastic optimization problems with discontinuous stochastic gradient

 This repository is the official implementation of "e-THEO POULA with discontinuous updating".